Meet the team

-He oversees the Regulatory group which includes coastal and environmental monitoring; consents; compliance; and resource management policy and planning.
+He oversees the Regulatory Services group which includes coastal and industrial compliance; consents and compliance monitoring.

 Jonathan's background is in RMA Planning, with a Bachelor of Resource and Environmental Planning.
 His early roles at NRC saw him work on all council RMA planning documents including the development of the Regional Policy Statement.

-The Environmental Services team provides work programmes for the Northland Region specifically for biosecurity, biodiversity, land management, natural hazard management, river flood control management and hydrology.
+The Environmental Services team provides work programmes for the Northland region specifically for natural resources monitoring; natural resource management; biodiversity; land management; policy and planning.

 Bruce has worked in a range of management positions and roles at the regional council and enjoys working for and with the people of Northland to achieve positive outcomes for the region.

-Bruce's team includes finance; information services and technology, including Geographical Information Systems (GIS) and records management; health and safety; and human resources.
+Bruce's team includes corporate strategy; finance; information services and technology, strategic projects and facilities health and safety; and human resources.